 Archaeologist Frank McDowell, who excavated the site for six weeks under the oversight of Gabrieleño advisor Sam Dunlap, found the remains in the older burial episode to appear to have been buried more orderly and with some care.
 The remains in the more recent burial episode, however, appeared to have been buried hastily, as if thrown into graves.
 The evidence suggests that those buried more recently had died suddenly and violently.
 Their skeletal remains showed violent trauma to skulls, ribs, and limbs.
 The spine of another skeleton was snapped backwards to the point where the head was near the pelvis.

 There was also evidence of attempts at cremation.
 None of the usual items traditionally placed at Gabrieleño gravesites, such as fishing implements and grain bowls, were found among the remains.
-A few Indian artifacts such as basketry and beads were found in the area, as were glass beads from Venice, Italy, (indicating some contact with Europeans).
-There were no indicators, however, of Christian conversion, though Catholic Missions were already in the area.
-There was no evidence that Spaniards might have been responsible for this violence as would be indicated by sword wounds to bones or musket balls in the vicinity.
-What caused the violent deaths of these people remains a mystery.
+A few artifacts such as basketry and beads were found in the area, as were glass beads from Venice, Italy, indicating some European contact.
+There were no indicators found, however, of Christian conversion, though the Spanish missions were already in the area during the period of the more recent burial episode.
+There was also no evidence found that Spaniards might have been responsible for any of the indicators of violence as would be evidenced by sword wounds to bones or musket balls found in the vicinity.
+What caused the violent deaths of some of these people remains a mystery.